name2005117/mic_project/README.md

 # mic_project

-Note: When creating yhe new project, "seed" seed is the one that we use to build.
+Note: When creating the new project, "seed" seed is the one that we use to build.

 MetaModel: